Zagyva

 The Zagyva is a river in Hungary.
-Its length is 179 km, and drains an area of about 5,677 km2.
+This 179 km long river drains a basin of 5,677 km2.
 The source is near Salgótarján in Nógrád county.
 It flows through the towns of Bátonyterenye, Pásztó, Hatvan and Jászberény and flows into the Tisza at Szolnok.
-Average discharge at Szolnok is 9 m³/s.
+Average discharge at Szolnok is 9 m3/s.
 The Zagyva is the longest river in Hungary that has both its source and its confluence within the country's borders.

 Etymology

 The name comes from Slavic sadjati: to settle (sediments). *Sadzava: a river that carries many sediments, see i.e. Czech Sázava.

-In Hungarian the name means 'muddled' (zagyvál(ni): 'to muddle').
+In Hungarian, the name means 'muddled' (zagyvál(ni): 'to muddle').

 Tributaries

 The following rivers are tributaries to the river Zagyva (from source to mouth):